runtime-terror0304/YelpCampFinal/README.md

 # Yelpcamp

-The Yelpcamp project is essentially a copy of the Yelp.com website, which only displays campgrounds.
+The Yelp.com website serves as an inspiration for the Yelpcamp project, but it only deals with campgrounds data.

 ## Features